-According to Hengel's outline of Acts, this narrative leads into the so-called "Apostles' Council", which was supposed to serve to settle the dispute between Paul and Barnabas on the one hand and the brethren of Judea, who criticised their mission to the Gentiles, on the other.
-It is this account in Acts, not the alternative one given by the eyewitness Paul in his Epistle to the Galatians, that serves Irenaeus for the account of this dispute.
-Well aware of the difference in the account, Irenaeus takes pains to point out the compatibility of the two accounts:
+According to Hengel’s analysis of Acts, this narrative leads up to the so-called “Apostles’ Council,” which aims to settle the dispute between Paul and Barnabas on the one hand, and the brethren of Judea, who question this duo’s mission to the Gentiles, on the other.
+It is the account in Acts, not the testimony given by Paul in his Epistle to the Galatians, that Irenaeus uses as represent this dispute.
+Well aware of the differences between the two accounts, Irenaeus takes pains to point out their compatibility:

-"All his Epistles are consonant to these declarations, I shall, when expounding the apostle, show from the Epistles themselves, in the right place.
-But while I bring out by these proofs the truths of Scripture, and set forth briefly and compendiously things which are stated in various ways, do thou also attend to them with patience, and not deem them prolix; taking this into account, that proofs [of the things which are] contained in the Scriptures cannot be shown except from the Scriptures themselves."
+All his Epistles are consonant to these declarations, I shall, when expounding the apostle, show from the Epistles themselves, in the right place.
+But while I bring out by these proofs the truths of Scripture, and set forth briefly and compendiously things which are stated in various ways, do thou also attend to them with patience, and not deem them prolix; taking this into account, that proofs [of the things which are] contained in the Scriptures cannot be shown except from the Scriptures themselves.

-The Acts of the Apostles is considered by Irenaeus to be Scripture that merely supports the Pauline Epistles, even though Acts and the Pauline Epistles explain each other.
+Thus Irenaeus considers Acts to be Scripture, merely supported by the Pauline Epistles, even if both texts elucidate each other.

-With the Acts of the Apostles, Irenaeus highlights that the events in Antioch and Jerusalem on the occasion of the controversy over the mission to the Gentiles offer the clearest testimony to the unanimity of the Church, especially with the cited "letter of the apostles, which they sent neither to the Jews nor to the Greeks, but to those of the Gentiles who believed in Christ, to strengthen their faith".
-To reinforce the agreement of Peter and James on the issue of circumcision, Irenaeus combines Peter's speech from Acts 15:7ff. with that of James from the later passage Acts 21:18-26.
-According to Irenaeus, both authorities hold the same opinion, which eventually results in the letter that Irenaeus quotes at length from Acts:
+Based on Acts, Irenaeus highlights that the events in Antioch and Jerusalem around the controversy over the mission to the Gentiles offer clear evidence for the unanimity of the Church, supported especially by the cited “letter of the apostles, which they sent neither to the Jews nor to the Greeks, but to those of the Gentiles who believed in Christ, to strengthen their faith.”
+To emphasize that Peter and James shared the same position on circumcision, Irenaeus juxtaposes Peter’s sermon from Acts 15:7ff. with that of James from Acts 21:18-26.
+From these he deduces that both authorities are in agreement, which eventually results in the letter from the apostles that Irenaeus quotes at length from Acts:

-"And when these things had been said, and all had given their consent, they wrote to them after this manner: 'The apostles, and the presbyters, [and] the brethren, unto those brethren from among the Gentiles who are in Antioch, and Syria, and Cilicia, greeting: Forasmuch as we have heard that certain persons going out from us have troubled you with words, subverting your souls, saying, Ye must be circumcised, and keep the law; to whom we gave no such commandment: it seemed good unto us, being assembled with one accord, to send chosen men unto you with our beloved Barnabas and Paul; men who have delivered up their soul for the name of our Lord Jesus Christ.
+And when these things had been said, and all had given their consent, they wrote to them after this manner: ‘The apostles, and the presbyters, [and] the brethren, unto those brethren from among the Gentiles who are in Antioch, and Syria, and Cilicia, greeting: Forasmuch as we have heard that certain persons going out from us have troubled you with words, subverting your souls, saying, Ye must be circumcised, and keep the law; to whom we gave no such commandment: it seemed good unto us, being assembled with one accord, to send chosen men unto you with our beloved Barnabas and Paul; men who have delivered up their soul for the name of our Lord Jesus Christ.
 We have sent therefore Judas and Silas, that they may declare our opinion by word of mouth.
-For it seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; that ye abstain from meats offered to idols, and from blood, and from fornication; and whatsoever ye do not wish to be done to you, do not ye to others: from which preserving yourselves, ye shall do well, walking in the Holy Spirit'."
+For it seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; that ye abstain from meats offered to idols, and from blood, and from fornication; and whatsoever ye do not wish to be done to you, do not ye to others: from which preserving yourselves, ye shall do well, walking in the Holy Spirit.’